akhil-naidu/gatsby-theme-nehalem/demo/content/posts/blog/i-want-to-become-a-professional-hacker-cyber-security-expert-but-i-cant-find-the-right-resource-problem-solved.md

 ### Networking

 * MAC Addresses
-* What is MAC Addresses Spoofing?
+* What is MAC Address Spoofing?
 * Spoofing on Android
 * Spoofing on Windows
 * Spoofing on OS X